openstack-archive/fuel-plugin-lma-infrastructure-alerting/README.md

     - The name of the node where the plugin is deployed.
     - The username and password to access Nagios web interface.

+### Disks partitioning
+The plugin uses:

+- 20% of the first disk for the operating system by honoring the range of 15GB minimum and 50GB maximum.
+- 20GB for Nagios archives (/var/nagios).
+- 10GB for /var/log.

+Please note that this partitioning schema doesn't use all disks available, you should consider to adapt this default partioning logic before deploying the node, accordingly to your requirements.

 Testing
 -------